microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-7. Type any data on the serial terminal of the RNBD45x to send to the Microchip Bluetooth Data app.
+7. Type any data on the serial terminal of the RNBD to send to the Microchip Bluetooth Data app.
 The data is received and printed on the receive view of the app.

     <br />